aselshall/gwh/README.md

 #### Self-directed project
 You may propose your own project focused on lab work, field work, or modeling.

-May be individual or in groups of up to 5 students, depending on scope (as approved by the instructor).
+- May be individual or in groups of up to 5 students, depending on scope as discussed with and approved by the instructor.

-Service Learning hours may be counted toward self-directed projects — see Service Learning for details.
+- For undergraduate students, service Learning hours may be counted toward self-directed projects — see [Service Learning for details](https://aselshall.github.io/gwh/#service-learning-optional).

--
+- For graduate students,
-- Alternatively, you may propose your own project focused on labwork, fieldwork or modeling, subject to instructor approval before beginning.
-Graduate students may work individually or in a group.
-Self-directed projects may include up to five students, based on scope and instructor approval.
-You can count service learning hours while working on you self-directed project.
-Check [Service Learning](https://aselshall.github.io/gwh/#service-learning-optional).

-### Late Homework Policy
-- If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.
-- Deadline maybe extended for [execused absences](#Execused-Absence-Policy)
-- Unexecused late submissions received after the deadline will incur a penalty of 20% per day of the total possible points
-- Once the solutions and grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned

-## Exam
-- A comprehensive midterm exam will be conducted online.
-- You will have 24 hours to complete the exam, which will include approximately 10 multiple-choice questions testing qualitative understanding, and about five problems focused on problem-solving.
-- Study guide: If you can solve the exercises, practice problems, and homework assignments, you will be well-prepared for the exam.
-- A makeup exam may be provided for students with an [excused absence](#excused-absence-policy).
+check current [externally funded groundwater projects at FGCU](https://aselshall.github.io/gwh/#opportunities-at-fgcu) and contact instructor for research assistant opportunities

 ## Service Learning (Optional)

 You have the option to count service learning hours while working on your term project.
 To qualify, your term project should address a direct or research need for a community partner that is not-for-profit.
 FGCU can be a community partner.

-#### Opportunities at FGCU
+#### Service Learning Opportunities at FGCU
 You have the opportunity to engage in two active EPA-funded projects including fieldwork and modeling:
 - [Groundwater climate resiliency in South Florida](https://mewcha1.github.io/NBI)
 - [Nutrient and pesticide fate and transport in Southwest Florida](https://atmos.eoas.fsu.edu/~mye/Pesticides.php)

-#### Useful Information
+#### Service Learning Useful Information
 - Check service learning events including Service-Learning Fair: [Events Link](https://fgcu.campuslabs.com/engage/organization/servicelearning/events)
 - Once confirmed with your partner, submit your Service-Learning Form through the Eagle Service Network: [Instructions Link](https://www.fgcu.edu/studentlife/servicelearning/students/volunteeringrecordingservice-learninghours#documenting)
 - Note: September 19th: Last day for graduating seniors to submit their Service-Learning hours.

-#### Action Steps
+#### Service Learning Action Steps
 To count service learning hours, follow these steps:
 - Step 1 Preparation:
   - Identify a **not-for-profit** community partner and plan your project with them.